ahd985/ssv/README.md

 # Simplified Simulation Visualization

-This package evolved from the need to present complex simulation results in a simplified format directly in a web browser.
+This package evolved from the need to present complex simulation results in a simplified format directly in a web browser (Chrome only, for now).

 ## Instructions